Integrality and cuspidality of pullbacks of nearly holomorphic Siegel Eisenstein series: Introduction

 A positive answer to the former question will allow us to write $E_{k,N}^{\chi}\left(\mat{Z_1}{}{}{Z_2}, -m_0; Q_\tau\right)$ as an explicit bilinear sum over nearly holomorphic Siegel \emph{cusp} forms that are Hecke eigenforms.
 Combining this with a positive answer to the latter question will lead to new results on congruences between Hecke eigenvalues of Siegel cusp forms, which will open up many avenues for future exploration.
 We will discuss some of these potential applications at the end of this introduction.

 Previous work on the two questions posed above has been largely restricted to the holomorphic case $m_0=0$.
 For $m_0=0$, Question \ref{q1} was answered affirmatively by Garrett \cite{gar2}, which allowed him to deduce important results on the arithmeticity of ratios of Petersson inner products associated to Siegel cusp forms.
 In the direction of Question \ref{q2}, a product formula for the Fourier coefficients of the Eisenstein series was written down by Shimura \cite{shibook1}, which was subsequently used by Brown \cite[Theorem 4.4]{Brown2007} for the value $m_0 = \frac{2n+1}{2}-k$ (which is essentially equivalent to $m_0=0$ via the functional equation of the Eisenstein series) to give a set of primes for which Question \ref{q2} has an affirmative answer (however, see Remark \ref{rem:brown}).
-We will give a complete proof of Question \ref{q2} for $m_0=0$ in Section \ref{s:brownproof}.
 Other results in the direction of Question \ref{q2} for $m_0=0$, i.e., giving $p$-integrality results for holomorphic Siegel Eisenstein series, include the works of B\"ocherer \cite{boch84}, B\"ocherer--Schmidt \cite{bocherer-schmidt}, and B\"ocherer--Dummigan--Schulze-Pillot \cite{BDSP}.

 So far, there appears to have been relatively little work on the above two questions in the rest of the \emph{nearly holomorphic} range, i.e., when $0 < m_0 \le \frac{k-n-1}2 $, except in certain full level cases.
 To put the importance of the nearly holomorphic range in context, we remark that the holomorphic case $m_0=0$ corresponds (via the pullback formula) to at most one special $L$-value for the standard $L$-function.
 In contrast, the entire nearly holomorphic range for $m_0$ allows us to access \emph{all} the special $L$-values using \eqref{e:formulaold}.